Alkett: Factory I

 The site at Breitenbachstraße 33-36, the later Plant I, had to be extensively rebuilt.
 The administrative headquarters were located to the left of the main entrance.
 The basement housed a canteen for the employees.
 To the right of the main entrance a fire department was located, along with the workshop, and an electrical substation for supplying the electric power distribution of 6,000 to 30,000 volts.
 Behind the administration building were Production Halls 1 through 8.

 With the coming of the Second World War increased demand for armored fighting vehicles resulted in a marked ramp-up of production.
 Alkett obtained a site for manufacturing directly across the street from their main buildings.
 Located on Breitenbachstraße 1-6, the former site of the Löwenberg factory, was built Production Halls 9-12.
 The test area for foreign tank design was located in Hall 12.
 Here the engineers tested the T-34 and Sherman tanks to draw conclusions for their own production.
 Other facilities were located at Breitenbachstraße 72.

 The factory on Breitenbachstraße was fully sealed and secured from the passage of outside traffic to prevent espionage.
 Once the war began additional workshops were rented in the vicinity of the Hartung Jachmann AG and a technical department was set up.
 In addition, access of the yard area to the basement bomb shelter was expanded to allow for use by the civilian population.
 By 1942, the administration grew so large that between 74 and 86 additional office barracks had to be added on Holzhauser Street.
 All of these elements were under the name of Factory I.

 Factory II

-Factory II, also called the "Maschinen und Gerätebau Tegel" (Machinery and Equipment Works) (Maget), was originally located in Berlin-Tegel near the Borsig plant in Eisenhammerweg.
+Factory II, also called the "Maschinen und Gerätebau Tegel" (Machinery and Equipment Works) (Maget), was originally located in Tegel near the Borsig plant in Eisenhammerweg.